 Sagging neck

 The neck area is a common site for developing sagging and loose skin from loss of skin elasticity.
 Common causes include ageing, significant weight loss, hereditary and lifestyle factors, including smoking, too much sunlight exposure and inadequate skin care.
 Those who have significant amounts of fat beneath the chin, also known as submental fat, combined with a reduced neck-chin angle, are more likely to develop sagging skin in the neck.
 The cervical-mental angle is related to the underlying position of the small muscles that insert into the floor of the mouth and help to stabilise the trachea in position.
-A low position of the hyoid bone often results in an ill-defined angle resulting in skin which appears tented between the kitchen and the neck.
+A low position of the hyoid bone often results in an ill-defined angle, resulting in skin that appears tented between the kitchen and the neck.

 Turkey neck